Put your hands out in front of you as if you are holding a weight in each hand.

 on the other hand I am ….. (the opposite of what you feel or something far more expansive.)

-Always use “I feel…” for limited thoughts about yourself rather than “I am.…” (as feelings are momentary.)
+Always use “I feel…” for limited thoughts about yourself (as feelings are momentary) and “I am.…” for the expansive version.

 In other words, instead of saying “I am sad”